pbyrne84/pbyrne84.github.io/ScalaFunctionalErrorHandling.md

 An exception/error communicates that call had a problem but does not have the opinion of how it should be dealt with so the error is caught somewhere it can be dealt with, for example, maybe it can be retried on certain error types.
 Though not having the error in the signature means we have to reason about potentially complex call chains.
-Type signatures are supposed to help with that and is one of the things that attracts people to functional programming, less making things happen, more can we reason about what can happen as simply as possible.
+Type signatures are supposed to help with that and is one of the things that attracts people to functional programming, less just making things happen, more can we reason about what can happen as simply as possible.

 You are on a beach in the pacific, it is late evening, the ocean looks beautiful.
 Do you think "Lets go for a swim" or